 A JUMBO JET ON PILED PIERS

 My first ‘wow’ happened as our aircraft was rolling alongside the taxiway at Haneda, the Tokyo airport.
 Haneda is ranking the fifth busiest airport in the world.
-I was aware that because of increasing traffic the airport had to be extended several times.
-At a certain point this was possible only by additional land reclamation.
+I was aware that because of the increasing traffic the airport had to be extended several times.
+At a certain point, this was possible only by additional land reclamation.
 That what I did not know, was that the airport runways/taxiways were built on a combination of reclaimed land and piled pier sections.
 Our jumbo jet indeed moved on a taxiway constructed upon piled piers!

 THE JR PASS

 The first thing we had to do after we cleared the airport closed area was to claim our Japan Rail Passes (or shortly JR Passes).
 (We paid for them earlier at home.)
-The JR Pass is a document that for a lump sum paid upfront allows travelling by most Japanese trains without limits within a certain period of time, for which the pass was bought.
+The JR Pass is a document that for a lump sum paid upfront allows traveling by most Japanese trains without limits within a certain period of time, for which the pass was bought.
 Only a couple of times we had to pay some additional amount to use a Shinkansen (high-speed) train.

-As I understand, the concept of the JR Pass is about making the railway transport affordable to those, who come visit Japan.
+As I understand, the concept of the JR Pass is about making the railway transport affordable to those, who come to visit Japan.
 Almost all of us traveled on a tourist visa.
 Only our guide/interpreter was supposed to stay longer upon a working visa.
 This excluded him from the JR Pass system.
 Each time he had to pay the full ticket price.

-As a tourist with a JR pass issued on your name you can use all Japanese Railways (JR) lines for a lump sum up-front payment.
-However, you must be prepared to pay additional fee in some Shinkansen (high-speed) trains.
+As a tourist with a JR pass issued on your name, you can use all Japanese Railways (JR) lines for a lump sum up-front payment.
+However, you must be prepared to pay an additional fee in some Shinkansen (high-speed) trains.
 You must also reserve a sitting place.
 The JR pass is not valid in metro trains.

-THE EXPENSIVE RAILWAY TICKETS
+EXPENSIVE RAILWAY TICKETS

 The Shinkansen and Japanese Railways (JR) ticket machines.

 As I understand, most employers in Japan offer their employees (on a regular contract) a travel allowance (for commuting purposes) that is tax-deductible.
-Without it, even Japanese would not be able to afford the train tickets.
+Without it, even the Japanese would not be able to afford the train tickets.

 The tickets are expensive because unlike in Europe the Japanese railways are not subsidized.
 The European authorities subsidize railways upon the assumption that passengers can afford only tickets that pay for train operations as well as regular maintenance of infrastructure.
-In case of commuter trains this would be even less.
+In the case of commuter trains, this would be even less.
 But if ticket prices had to include the investment costs, including building new infrastructure, upgrading or heavier repairs, the prices would be prohibitive.
 In Japan, the problem was solved by means of privatizing the railway companies, that are allowed to keep a relatively high price of railway tickets.
 On the other hand, the government grants the employers tax deductions on travel allowances they pay to their commuting employees (indirect subsidy).
-Besides that, the railway companies are given incentives to finance their railway business though other business activities with higher rates of return (like housing).
+Besides that, the railway companies are given incentives to finance their railway business through other business activities with higher rates of return (like housing).